-If the School is oversubscribed for September 2024, entry a waiting list will be maintained across the entire academic year.
+If the School is oversubscribed for September 2024 entry a waiting list will be maintained across the entire academic year.
 The position of the child on the waiting list will correspond with the oversubscription criteria; it will not be based on length of time on the waiting list.
-The right of appeal remains.
 You may request your child's name be removed from the waiting list at any time.
 If a place is offered but refused then the child's name will be removed from the waiting list.